Public Advisory Groups

 - Fraser Public Advisory Group (Forest License A19201 and Timber License T0822 located within the Fraser Timber Supply Area)

-- Southwest Island Public Advisory Group (Tree Farm License (TFL ) 46)
+- Southwest Island Public Advisory Group (Tree Farm License 46)

-A diverse group of local, interested parties participate as members of each PAG, including representatives of First Nations, tourism and recreation groups, local government, communities, local businesses, wildlife/fisheries, environment and work force.
+A diverse group of local, interested parties participate as members of each Public Advisory Group, including representatives of First Nations, tourism and recreation, local government, communities, local businesses, wildlife and fisheries, environment and the workforce.a

 These discussions provide valuable input and are an integral part of the Sustainable Forest Management Plan.